hainworldhq/hain-whitepaper/02-why-hybrid-ai-native.md

 In some cases, everything gets flattened into generic AI language.
 Terms become vague, fashionable, or overly broad.
 This makes it hard to explain why one architectural choice differs from another, or why one system has different constraints from another.

 In other cases, language becomes too fragmented.
 Cloud, edge, agents, architecture, tooling, and product positioning are discussed as disconnected categories.
-This makes it difficult to maintain a coherent public narrative.
+This makes it difficult to maintain a coherent public explanation.

 Hybrid AI Native is meant to address both problems.